iits-consulting/otc-terraform-template/README.md

 ## Go over to Argo and deploy some services

-We are finished with the Terraform / OpenTofu part and will switch now over to this repository: https://github.com/iits-consulting/otc-infrastructure-charts-template
+We are finished with the Terraform / Terraform part and will switch now over to this repository: https://github.com/iits-consulting/otc-infrastructure-charts-template

 ## Do the workshop on your tenant